History of Nova Scotia: Scottish colony (1629–1632)

-By 1621, however, France had ceded territories including Port Royal and Acadia back to the British Crown.
+By 1621, France had ceded territories including Port Royal and Acadia back to the British Crown.
 In that year King James I (James VI of Scotland) granted Sir William Alexander of Menstrie a charter to create the colony of Nova Scotia (“New Scotland”) which encompassed three Canadian provinces and portions of what is now Maine.
-The colony, whose capital, Charles Fort, was located near today's town of Annapolis Royal, lasted only until 1623 at which time the attempted settlement was abandoned, leaving the area to the French.
+The colony, whose capital, Charles Fort, was located at today's town of Annapolis Royal, lasted from 1629 to 1632 when the settlement was handed over to the French.
 Sir William's legacy, however, lives on in the form of the name, flag and arms of the modern Canadian province of Nova Scotia.